dariusgm/CsvToJson/README.md

 This argument references to a path on your filesystem to the file you want to convert.
 I assume that you have headers present.
 These headers are the keys of the exported json.
 The file have to be encoded with utf8.
+Globbing is supported to convert a bunch of files.

+## verbose
+When using the globbing feature, verbose mode is enabled by default.
+You can disable this behaviour by passing `--quiet true`

 ## output
 Path to where to write the json output.
 This can be left out.